2010 Africa Cup of Nations

 The 2010 Africa Cup of Nations, also known as the Orange Africa Cup of Nations for sponsorship reasons, was the 27th Africa Cup of Nations, the biennial football championship of Africa (CAF).
-It was held in Angola, where it began on 10 January 2010 and concluded on 31 January.
+It was held in Angola, from 10 January to 31 January 2010.

 In the tournament, the hosts Angola were to be joined by 15 nations who advanced from the qualification process that began in October 2007 and involved 53 African national teams.
-The withdrawal of Togo after a terrorist attack on their bus upon arriving for the tournament reduced the number of participating nations to 15.
-A total of 29 games were played, instead of the scheduled 32 games.
+The withdrawal of Togo two days before the tournament began, after a terrorist attack on their bus upon arriving in Angola, reduced the number of participating nations to 15.
+A total of 29 games were played, instead of the scheduled 32 because of the reduced teams.
 Egypt won the tournament, their seventh ACN title and an unprecedented third in a row, beating Ghana 1–0 in the final.